aklein13/cp-clip/README.md

 ```

 # TODO
+- Allow for direct input on click
+- Show release notes in update prompt?
 - Some styling
 - Settings to change key binds
 - Some way of doing backups, export, import, sync